Numerical method for feasible and approximately optimal solutions of multi-marginal optimal transport beyond discrete measures: Numerical methods

-\begin{remark}[Sub-optimality estimates in Algorithm~\ref{alg:mmot} and a priori upper bound] Theorem~\ref{thm:mmotalgo}\ref{thms:mmotalgo-control} is a theoretical statement which shows that, for any given $\epsilon>0$, one can explicitly choose the inputs of Algorithm~\ref{alg:mmot} such that an $\epsilon$-optimal solution of \eqref{eqn:mmot} can be computed.
-However, from a numerical viewpoint, it is more practical to specify the inputs $\epsilon_{\mathsf{LSIP}}>0$ and $(\CG_i)_{i=1:N}$ of Algorithm~\ref{alg:mmot} (e.g., based on the available budget of computation) and subsequently observe the sub-optimality of the computed solution $\tilde{\mu}$ of \eqref{eqn:mmot} from the output $\tilde{\epsilon}_{\mathsf{sub}}$; see Theorem~\ref{thm:mmotalgo}\ref{thms:mmotalgo-primal}.
-The term $\epsilon_{\mathsf{theo}}$ in Theorem~\ref{thm:mmotalgo} is a theoretical upper bound for the sub-optimality estimate $\tilde{\epsilon}_{\mathsf{sub}}$ computed by Algorithm~\ref{alg:mmot} that is based on the upper estimates $(\rho_i)_{i=1:N}$ of $\big(\overline{W}_{1,\mu_i}\big([\mu_i]_{\CG_i}\big))_{i=1:N}$.
-It is therefore called an a priori upper bound for $\tilde{\epsilon}_{\mathsf{sub}}$ and it can be computed independent of Algorithm~\ref{alg:mmot}.
-The computed value of $\tilde{\epsilon}_{\mathsf{sub}}$ is typically much less conservative compared to the a priori upper bound $\epsilon_{\mathsf{theo}}$, as we will demonstrate in the numerical experiment in Section~\ref{sec:experiments}. \end{remark}
+\begin{remark}[Sub-optimality estimate in Algorithm~\ref{alg:mmot} and its a priori upper bound] Theorem~\ref{thm:mmotalgo}\ref{thms:mmotalgo-control} is a theoretical statement which says that, for any given $\epsilon>0$, one can explicitly choose the inputs of Algorithm~\ref{alg:mmot} such that an $\epsilon$-optimal solution of \eqref{eqn:mmot} can be computed.
+However, from a numerical viewpoint, it is more practical to specify the inputs $\epsilon_{\mathsf{LSIP}}>0$, $\BIg:\BCX\to\R^m$, $\bar{\BIg}\in\R^m$ of Algorithm~\ref{alg:mmot} based on, for example, the available budget of computation, and subsequently evaluate the sub-optimality of the computed solution $\tilde{\mu}$ of \eqref{eqn:mmot} from the computed output $\tilde{\epsilon}_{\mathsf{sub}}$; see Theorem~\ref{thm:mmotalgo}\ref{thms:mmotalgo-primal}.
+The term $\epsilon_{\mathsf{theo}}$ in Theorem~\ref{thm:mmotalgo} is a theoretical upper bound for the sub-optimality estimate $\tilde{\epsilon}_{\mathsf{sub}}$ computed by Algorithm~\ref{alg:mmot} that is based on the upper estimates $(\rho_i)_{i=1:N}$ of $\big(\specialoverline{W}_{1}(\mu_i,[\mu_i]_{\CG_i})\big)_{i=1:N}$.
+It is therefore called an a priori error bound or an a priori upper bound for~$\tilde{\epsilon}_{\mathsf{sub}}$ and it can be computed independent of Algorithm~\ref{alg:mmot}.
+The computed value of $\tilde{\epsilon}_{\mathsf{sub}}$ is typically much less conservative compared to its a priori upper bound $\epsilon_{\mathsf{theo}}$, as we will demonstrate in the numerical experiments in Section~\ref{sec:experiments}. \end{remark}